arec1b0/agentops-oss/README.md

 ## 🔒 Security

+> [!WARNING]
+> **Development Mode Risk:** If `AGENTOPS_ADMIN_KEY` is not set, the Collector runs in development mode without authentication.
+Never deploy to production without configuring API keys.

 ### API Key Authentication
 The AgentOps Collector uses API key authentication to secure trace ingestion and data access.

 #### 1. Generate a Secure Key
-We recommend using a 32-byte (64-character) hex string for high entropy, though any strong unique string is accepted.
+We recommend using a 32-byte (64-character) hex string for high entropy.
+The system accepts any unique string, but weak keys are strongly discouraged.

 ```bash
 # Generate a random 32-byte key (64 hex characters)